The Only Moving Checklist You’ll Ever Need

 Pick a moving company

 Once you have compared all your quotes, you need to choose a moving company.
-You need to do this at least a month before moving day and before you can go ahead with your relocation checklist.
+You need to do this at least a month before moving day and before you can complete your relocation checklist.

 Carry out essential software updates